Lambda Forever!

 But Racket is universal in a practical sense, too.
 People use Racket to write business data processing software, network control software, AI programs, and even computer games.

-The Racket team eats its own dog food: Racket and all of its tools, including Dr. Racket, are written in Racket even the web server that supports http://racket-lang.org/.
+The Racket team eats its own dog food: Racket and all of its tools, including Dr. Racket, are written in Racket, even the web server that supports https://racket-lang.org/.

 Of course, like any language, it is better suited for some tasks than for others.
 Of course, the beauty of Racket is that you can extend it to include any feature that you want, or you can rather easily write an interpreter for a more suitable task-specific language.
 That is The Racket Way.